QuiteAFancyEmerald/Holy-Unblocker/README.md

 #### Example v6.x instead of master

-The default place for the proxy when its started is `http://localhost:8080`, but you can change it if needed in `/src/config.json`.
+The default place for the proxy when its started is `http://localhost:8080`, but you can change it if needed in `./ecosystem.config.js`.
+You can also modify the other configuration values at `/src/config.js`

 This website is hosted locally with Ultraviolet and Rammerhead built-in.